La Salle Academy (Philippines): 21st Century

-In school year 2007–2008, the Development and Alumni Relations Office was created.
-Aside from sustaining the school's relationships with the alumni, the office is also in-charge of the planned giving and other development plans of the school.
+In the school year 2007–2008, the Development and Alumni Relations Office was created.
+Aside from sustaining the school's relationships with the alumni, the office is also in charge of the planned giving and other development plans of the school.
 It spearheads the search for La Salle Academy's most distinguished alumnus/alumna.
 During said school year, the date for the Grand Alumni Homecoming was set to a fixed date which is every December 29 so alumni all around the globe will easily recall the date of the Alumni Homecoming.

-It was at the start of the school year that the St. La Salle Building was inaugurated and was made ready for use for the high school populace.
-The first phase of the Jubilee Plaza was also done and towards the end of the school year the gym renovation started.
+It was at the start of the school year that the St. La Salle Building was inaugurated and was made ready for use by the high school populace.
+The first phase of the Jubilee Plaza was also done and towards the end of the school year, the gym renovation started.

-In response to the One Million Trees project of De La Salle Philippines, La Salle Academy planted trees in various places of Iligan City starting school year 2006–2007.

 The PAASCU accreditors granted the high school a 5-year clean accreditation during the resurvey visit on November 26–27, 2007, in S.Y.
 2008–2009, the PAASCU accrediting team granted the Grade School another 5-year clean accreditation during their survey visit on November 23–24, 2009.
-This is the second time that the grade school received such recognition, the first was in 2004.
+This is the second time that the grade school received such recognition, the first being in 2004.

 In preparation for the centennial celebration of the Lasallian presence of the Brothers of the Christian Schools in the Philippines, La Salle Academy joined the simultaneous centennial kick-off celebration on June 16, 2010.
-La Salle Academy supported the centennial celebration activities such as the One La Salle Scholarship Fund, One Million Trees Project, Project Carbon Neutral, Centennial Fun Run and others.
+La Salle Academy supported the centennial celebration activities such as the One La Salle Scholarship Fund, One Million Trees Project, Project Carbon Neutral, Centennial Fun Run, and others.

-With a mandate from the department of education and the De La Salle Philippines, the high school department implemented the Understanding by Design (UbD) framework in the first, second and third year levels.
-The move to use the new framework was deemed necessary to address the concern of improving the quality of education of the school and the country.
+With a mandate from the Department of Education and the De La Salle Philippines, the high school department implemented the Understanding by Design (UbD) framework in the first, second, and third-year levels.
+The move to use the new framework was deemed necessary to address the concern of improving the quality of education in the school and the country.
 In the coming school years, it is hoped that the UbD framework will be fully implemented in both the grade school and high school departments.

 In SY 2012–2013, the school implemented the K to 12 Program as mandated by the government's Department of Education.
 In preparation for its implementation, the school conducted training for grades 1 and 7 teachers.
-The school renamed its high school levels into grade 7, 8, 9, and 10.
+The school renamed its high school levels into grades 7, 8, 9, and 10.
 In the same school year, the High School Department submitted itself to external evaluation through Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) on February 11–12, 2013 and was granted a five-year re-accreditation status.